-The most significant silver futures exchanges are the COMEX and the TOCOM.
-Futures exchanges seek to provide a neutral, regulated marketplace for the trading of derivatives contracts for commodities.
+The most significant silver futures exchanges are the COMEX, a designated contract market with the CME Group, and the Tokyo Commodity Exchange ("TOCOM").
+Futures exchanges seek to provide a neutral, regulated marketplace for the trading of derivatives contracts on commodities.
 Futures contracts are defined by the exchange for each commodity.
 For each commodity traded, this contract specifies the precise quality and quantity standards.
 The contract's terms and conditions also define the location and timing of physical delivery.

 An exchange does not buy or sell those contracts, but seeks to offer a transparent forum where members, on their own behalf or on the behalf of customers, can trade the contracts in a safe, efficient and orderly manner.
-During regular trading hours at the COMEX, the commodity contracts are traded on CME Globex system, an electronic auction in which all bids, offers and trades must be publicly announced to all members and, upon execution, centrally cleared.
-Electronic trading is offered by the exchange almost 24 hours a day (except for a short break in the evening), six days a week.
+During regular trading hours at the COMEX, the commodity contracts are traded on CME Globex system, an electronic auction in which all bids, offers and trades must be publicly announced to all members and upon execution, centrally cleared.
+Electronic trading is offered by the exchange (except for a short break in the evening) almost 24 hours a day, six days a week.